Approaching Clouds, Pizzoferato, Abruzzo, Italy. 2016. © Michael Kenna

 Abruzzo’s must-see exhibition this summer has to be Michael Kenna’s ‘Abruzzo’ to coincide with the launch of his sublime book of the same name.
 Comprised of photographs taken in the region between 2015-2016, either at dawn or the dark hours of the night, the exhibition & book concentrates on the interaction between natural landscapes and human-made structures.

-Hosted in Loreto Aprutino’s Palazzo Casamarte, the exhibition runs from 8th July to 8th September 217.
+Hosted in Loreto Aprutino’s Palazzo Casamarte, the exhibition runs from 8th July to 8th September 2017, now extended until 31st October.
 Kenna is regarded as the foremost landscape photographer of his generation and the exhibition includes more than 80 black & white photographs, arranged in 4 sections: rural landscapes, coastlines, mountains and villages & castles.
 In the first room of the exhibition, there is a presentation on Michael Kenna, exploring his place amongst international artists throughout history who have visited and portrayed Abruzzo.

 The photos were shot across Abruzzo’s four provinces over four seasons and reveal one of the richest mosaic landscapes in Italy.
 They record peaks of 3,000 meters, the highest mountain reliefs of the peninsula, down to the UNESCO protected trabocchi coast and an intriguing way of life that still exists in large areas of the region, where the relationship between man and nature appears to resurface from a distant past.